Web Ref: 1210

 • Private fenced swimming pool (7m x 3m) with corner steps.

 In a winning location that combines easy access to the village life of Caromb and breathtaking views over the surrounding countryside to the fabled Mont Ventoux, Mas St Siffrein is a charming, restored village house, ideal for those wishing to walk to local amenities and restaurants.
-Next door to our other rental Mas du Moulin, the façade of the house overlooks a street in Caromb, and the rear courtyard, with its shaded terrace and enclosed pool, faces the vineyards and distant hilltop villages.
+The façade of the house overlooks a street in Caromb, and the rear courtyard, with its shaded terrace and enclosed pool, faces the vineyards and distant hilltop villages.

 The interior is delightful.
 Spread over three floors, the rooms are light and airy with a mixture of pale colours and exposed stone, thick white painted wood beams, all enhanced by carefully chosen items that exude Provençal charm.